kitesi/scoped-sort/README.md

 <!-- prettier-ignore -->
 - `m`, `u`, `r` and `s` work on everything
-- `/pattern/i`, `/pattern/ i` this doesn't make the regex case insenitive, it only makes the sort insensitive
+- `/pattern/i`, `/pattern/ i` this doesn't make the regex case insensitive, it only makes the sort insensitive
 - `l /pattern/ p` sorts by the length of the matched text
 - `l /pattern/` sorts by the length of the text after the matched part